cathyshyr/cathyshyr.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+**Welcome to the Shyr Lab.**

+The Shyr Lab develops, evaluates, and implements novel statistical machine learning and artificial intelligence methods to advance precision medicine.
+Our work brings together biostatistics and biomedical informatics to address clinically important problems using rigorous and reproducible methods.

+Our main research areas include:

+1. **Trustworthy clinical AI for rare and undiagnosed diseases:** developing large language model and machine learning methods for clinical phenotyping, diagnostic reasoning, and earlier diagnosis, including applications within the Undiagnosed Diseases Network.
+2. **Causal machine learning for precision medicine:** developing methods for multi-study data integration, heterogeneous treatment effect estimation, and personalized treatment decisions.
+3. **Generalizable biomedical machine learning:** creating methods that remain reliable across heterogeneous datasets, patient populations, and clinical settings.

+## About the PI

-I am an Assistant Professor in the Department of [Biomedical Informatics at Vanderbilt University Medical Center (VUMC)](https://www.vumc.org/dbmi/) with secondary appointments in the Department of Pediatrics and Biostatistics.
-I received my Ph.D. in [Biostatistics at Harvard University](https://hsph.harvard.edu/department/biostatistics/), where I was advised by [Dr. Giovanni Parmigiani](https://hsph.harvard.edu/profile/giovanni-parmigiani/).
-I completed my postdoctoral training in Biomedical Informatics at VUMC with [Dr. Paul Harris](https://www.vumc.org/dbmi/person/paul-harris-phd-facmi-fiahsi).
+Cathy Shyr, Ph.D., is an Assistant Professor in the [Department of Biomedical Informatics at Vanderbilt University Medical Center](https://www.vumc.org/dbmi/), with secondary appointments in the Department of Pediatrics and the Department of Biostatistics.

+She received her Ph.D. in [Biostatistics at Harvard University](https://hsph.harvard.edu/department/biostatistics/), where she was advised by [Dr. Giovanni Parmigiani](https://hsph.harvard.edu/profile/giovanni-parmigiani/).
+She completed her postdoctoral training in Biomedical Informatics at Vanderbilt University Medical Center with [Dr. Paul Harris](https://www.vumc.org/dbmi/person/paul-harris-phd-facmi-fiahsi).
-I specialize in statistical machine learning (ML), artificial intelligence (AI), and methods for estimating personalized treatment effects.
-My research focuses on the development and application of novel statistical ML and AI methods to advance precision medicine and accelerate diagnosis for patients with rare diseases.

 ---